PierreMarchand20/personal_webpage/content/post/2020_CTCW_3_zsh/index.md

 Similarly to plugins, you could define a customized prompt by hand.
 But the risk is to add a delay each time you enter a command because of the loading time of the prompt.

 Similar problem, similar solution: people have already defined optimized prompts that allow for customization while avoiding delay most of the time.
 Two popular prompts are [Spaceship ZSH](https://github.com/denysdovhan/spaceship-prompt) and [Powerlevel10k](https://github.com/romkatv/powerlevel10k).
 I personally use the latter at the moment, but they are both fast, customizable and easy to use.
+The [installation](https://github.com/romkatv/powerlevel10k#get-started) process is quite straightforward, and the configuration is done interactively.

 Here is an example with Powerlevel10k where I show current folder, current git status (notice the `?1`, which means there is one file not tracked), python virtual environment, time, and a custom prompt that shows :star: with `my display`.
 {{< asciinema key="2020_CTCW_3_zsh/prompt" rows="10" preload="1" theme="solarized-dark" title="Setup git">}}